-The rest of the first semester takes place as distance learning via e-learning (LMS Blackboard, Adobe Connect Webinar and 3D virtual classrooms) where you can find well-prepared multimedia online courses, a virtual classroom, a chatroom, a discussion board and other features for E-communication and E-learning where you can meet your lecturers and other students, exchange documents and work in groups.
+The rest of the first semester takes place as distance learning via e-learning (Adobe Connect Webinar, CMS Online modules and LMS Blackboard) where you can find well-prepared multimedia online courses, a virtual classroom, a chatroom, a discussion board and other features for E-communication and E-learning where you can meet your lecturers and other students, exchange documents and work in groups.

 The Master program starts in the summer semester with a two week in-house workshop in Berlin, Germany.
 The students are expected to start preparing for the in-house classes as of mid-March with the help of mini-online packages available online for the in-house course preparations.
 Students should choose two of the three profile modules (six classes).

-The rest of the second semester takes place as distance learning via e-learning (LMS Blackboard and in the Adobe Connect Webinar with simultaneous meetings via voice-chat and webcam and some additional classes in a virtual environment with avatars.
+The rest of the second semester takes place as distance learning via e-learning (LMS Blackboard and in the Adobe Connect Webinar with simultaneous meetings via voice-chat and webcam.

 During the third semester the students should complete their internship (9 weeks) in a film production company, TV-station, NGO, a museum or other related field of the master program.
 Students can decide to start the internship before the winter semester or later.
 This internship shall give students an insight into potential areas of employment and confront them with the professional demands in one of the related fields.
 The Internship is accompanyed by an online-seminar "Professional Perspectives in Visual and Media Anthropology" (see modules).
 In special cases (such as if one student gained already enough professional experiences), students can ask for exemption from the internship and write a replacement paper.